viper4gh/CREST2/README.md

 2. Open it up in Visual Studio 2017

 The project won't build without the proper setup of zlib.
 To properly enable zlib:

-(Must be updated)
-1. Download and extract the compiled zlib.dll from http://www.zlib.net
+1. Download and extract the compiled zlib.dll from http://www.zlib.net (Used http://zlib.net/zlib1211.zip)
-2. Follow the directions in USAGE.txt to enable it in the project.
-More specifically this means:

-  * Install the supplied header files "zlib.h" and "zconf.h" into a directory found in the INCLUDE path list.
-  * Install the supplied library file "zdll.lib" into a directory found in the LIB path list.
-  * Add "zdll.lib" to your project.
+2. Extract and open .\contrib\vstudio\vc14\zlibvc.sln with Visual Studio
+3. Compile as Release and you will find 2 files in the folder .\contrib\vstudio\vc14\x86\ZlibDllRelease:
+- zlibwapi.lib - copy this file to the CREST2 source into the folder CREST2\lib
+- zlibwapi.dll - After compiling CREST2 this file must be parallel to your CREST2.exe

 # Running CREST2